mlennox/1-tk1-torch-zener-learner/README.md

 To achieve this I will use Python to distort, scale and transpose the initial data.
 It is likely I will add more starting data to the examples, but for now these will suffice as it is a simple neural net the risk of over-fitting is somewhat lower.

+### Prerequisites
+You will need to have Python 2.7 installed.
+Earlier versions *may* work, but that is what I have installed, so.
+Also you'll need to install [Pillow](https://pillow.readthedocs.io/en/3.0.0/installation.html) for loading and mucking about with image files.

 ## The symbols

 ![Circle](https://github.com/mlennox/1-tk1-torch-zener-learner/blob/master/data/zener-images/circle.png)